lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 In the summary at the beginning of each project page, connected notes (neighbors) were referenced explitly to lay out the structure and provide further reading.

-#### the pragmatist says it sucks

-- horrible search engine optimization - all content was generated dynamically and undiscovered by crawlers
+- No search engine optimization - all content was generated dynamically and undiscovered by crawlers
-- can't use it without javascript
+- requires javascript
-- inefficient, not much to the point, just a blob, relies on curiosity of visitor. most interesting bubble could remain unseen on the back side.
+- inefficient to use, relies on curiosity of visitor, needs to turn the blob to discover everything
 - information structure too weak to support large number of projects at various levels of resolution (density, thought hours) and versions
 	- low benefit from connections at high cost of visual complexity. imagine dozens of project bubbles